Deliverability · 10 min read

 Configure the SES account-level suppression list to automatically suppress any email address that bounces or generates a complaint.
 This is a one-time setup in the SES console under Configuration → Suppression list.

-# Via AWS CLI
+# Via AWS CLI — run this before your first send

 aws sesv2 put-account-suppression-attributes \